biologist79/ESPuino/README.md

 * Enabling `SHUTDOWN_IF_SD_BOOT_FAILS` is really recommended if you run your Tonuino in battery-mode without having a restart-button exposed to the outside of Tonuino's enclosure.
 Because otherwise there's no way to restart your Tonuino and the error-state will remain until battery is empty (or you open the enclosure, hehe).
 * Enabling `PLAY_LAST_RFID_AFTER_REBOOT` will tell Tonuino to remember the last RFID-tag played after next reboot.
 So rebooting Tonuino will end up in autoplay.
 * If `MDNS_ENABLE` is enabled, your Tonuino is reachable via hostname.local.
 So if your Tonuino's hostname is 'tonuino', the address is `tonuino.local`.
+* If you want to use the SD card in SD-MMC mode (double upload speed for FTP) use `SD_MMC_1BIT_MODE` and double check these PIN's are not used by other periperal
 * Compile and upload the sketch.

 ## Starting Tonuino-ESP32 first time